lsst/LDM-135/index.rst

 which may not be efficient for LSST catalog data.

-A large fraction of the code is already available as open source for academia and non-profit organizations under the name “Globals” [59].
+A large fraction of the code is already available as open source for academia and non-profit organizations under the name “Globals” [Cache]_.

-.. _citrusdb:
+.. _sec-citrusdb:

 CitusDB
 -------

 CitusDB is a new commercial distributed database built on top on PostgreSQL.
-It supports joins between one large and multiple small tables [62] (star schema) – this is insufficient for LSST.
+It supports joins between one large and multiple small tables [CitusDB]_ (star schema) – this is insufficient for LSST.

 .. _db2: